sussex-ase-group-3/puzzle-webapp/docs/conflict-resolution-plan.md

 - The team will evaluate whether the current scope is still achievable.
 - If the team cannot reasonably deliver on time with the reduced capacity, a revised timeline will be proposed to the customer.

-## Low-Quality Work
+## Supporting Quality and Growth as a Team

-- If a team member consistently submits work that does not meet quality expectations:
+- If a team member is consistently struggling to meet quality expectations, we treat it first and foremost as a learning and support opportunity.
-  - Constructive feedback will be provided through GitHub pull request comments.
+  - Feedback will be shared constructively via GitHub pull request comments and conversations, with a focus on helping each other grow.
-  - They will be assigned simpler or more narrowly scoped tasks.
-  - A more experienced member will review their code prior to merging.
+  - The team may revisit whether the types of tasks being taken on are the best fit for the individual’s current skill level, and explore adjustments collaboratively.
+  - We’ll encourage pairing, mentoring, or peer support as needed, and make space for learning through simpler or more focused tasks when helpful.
-- If there is no observable improvement after multiple rounds of feedback and support, the team will stop assigning critical tasks to that member and will plan around reduced capacity.
-This decision will be communicated transparently to the affected member.
+- If the same challenges continue over time despite feedback and support, the team may need to plan around current capacity more deliberately.
+Any such changes will be discussed openly with the individual involved.
-- The customer will not be informed unless overall deliverables are at risk.
+- The customer will only be informed if there is a meaningful risk to overall deliverables.

 ## Communication and Documentation

-- All important communication will occur within GitHub (issues, pull requests, or discussion threads).
+- All important communication will occur within GitHub (issues, pull requests, or discussion threads), Discord or weekly meetings which will be kept documented.
 - This ensures all decisions and progress are documented, traceable, and visible to the full team.
 - We recognize that unexpected challenges can arise.
 Team members are encouraged to communicate early if they anticipate delays or need help, so the team can adapt collaboratively.
+- Meetings will happen on Fridays 13:00-15:00
+- Regular communication between team members is recommended to facilitate team growth and idea generation.

 ## Customer Communication

+- The customer will be communicated with whenever a deliverable is ready for them.
-- The customer will only be contacted when deliverables, scope, or timelines are impacted.
+- With regards to problems within the project, the customer should only be informed if scope or timelines are impacted by the issue.
-- Any communication will clearly explain:
+- Any communication regarding issues will clearly explain:
   - The nature of the issue
   - The internal steps taken to address it
   - A proposed solution, such as a revised timeline or re-scoped deliverables

 ## Technical Disagreements

-- Disagreements on design or implementation will be discussed via GitHub Discussions, Issue threads or Discord.
+- Disagreements on major design or implementation decisions will be discussed via GitHub Discussions, Issue threads or Discord.
 - If consensus cannot be reached within 48 hours, the majority preference will be followed, or a lightweight vote will be held among the team.
-- All decisions will be documented in GitHub for future reference.
+- All major decisions will be documented in GitHub for future reference.
+- Minor decisions or differences in approach are a normal part of collaboration.
+It's better to choose a reasonable path forward and keep momentum than to let small disagreements disrupt progress.
+- Minor decisions include:
+  - Naming conventions that don't impact readability or consistency (i.e. sorted_list vs sorted_vector)
+  - Implementation details where multiple options are valid and the trade-offs are negligible
+  - Choice of utility functions, tools, or approaches when performance, maintainability, and clarity are not meaningfully affected
+  - Style preferences that are not enforced by linters or code formatters
+    - Linters and code formatters should be used with a shared project configuration before each commit
+    - This project configuration could be the default or a custom configuration built for the project